 Surgical technologists are allied health professionals who work under medical supervision to facilitate the safe and effective conduct of invasive surgical procedures.
 A surgical technologist possesses expertise in the theory and application of sterile and aseptic technique and combines the knowledge of human anatomy, surgical procedures, and implementation tools and technologies to facilitate a physician's performance of invasive therapeutic and diagnostic procedures.

-The Surgical Technology program is co-sponsored by Walters State and Roane State Community Colleges through the Smoky Mountain Health Sciences Consortium.
-The program consists of five semesters of full-time study which includes lecture classes held at the Oak Ridge Campus via distance delivery from Walters State Community College Sevierville campus and supervised clinical coursework in an operating room.
+The Surgical Technology program includes lecture classes held at the Oak Ridge Campus and supervised clinical coursework in an operating room.
 Labs are conducted on the Oak Ridge campus.

 Applicants for the program may begin working on the general education courses at any time.
-The professional courses must be taken in sequence and are offered only at the Oak Ridge Branch Campus except for the clinical courses.
-The program is affiliated with several area hospitals and each student will be assigned to a variety of clinical sites during the two years of clinical coursework.
+The professional courses must be taken in sequence and are offered at the Oak Ridge Branch Campus except for the clinical courses.
+The program is affiliated with several area hospitals.
+Students will be assigned to a clinical affiliate to complete their required clinical rotations.
+Clinical rotations are part of the educational experience, and students will work under the direction and supervision of hospital staff while at their assigned facility.
 Clinical experiences may include evening rotations.

 For additional information, review the Surgical Technology Web page.

-The Smokey Mountain Health Sciences Consortium will pursue accreditation by the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC/STSA) and the Commission on Accreditation of Allied Health Education programs (CAAHEP).
-Graduates of the program will be eligible to take the certification examination administered by the National Board of Surgical Technology and Surgical Assisting upon the program receiving accreditation.
+The Smokey Mountain Health Sciences Consortium (a surgical technology program co-sponsored by Walter's State and Roane State Community Colleges) is accredited by the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC/STSA) and the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+The Roane State Community College Surgical Technology program is pursuing independant accreditation by the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC/STSA) and the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+Graduates from an accredited program will be eligible to take the certification examination administered by the National Board of Surgical Technology and Surgical Assisting.

 Courses to be taken upon official acceptance to the program: